+an education estate at the telephone maniber neted in emaple 2 of the

 □you are asked to pay for covered services,

 □your provider will not see you or

 □you have other questions

-fucur receive notice that your Alabama Madigaid (Madigaid) accorded has expire

 If you receive notice that your Alabama Medicaid (Medicaid) coverage has expired, please call your Medicaid office right away to reapply for assistance.
 Your Medicaid Agency phone number is listed in Chapter 2 of this booklet.
 Please call Customer Service at the number listed in Chapter 2 of this booklet if you have questions.